 - a.
 Select one or more buttons for the days that the schedule must be active each week during the period that the schedule is effective.
 The days do not need to be consecutive.
 The period that the schedule is effective is defined by the start and end dates (see the following steps).
 During this period, the schedule can be active or inactive. - b.
 To specify the schedule start date, select a date from the Start Date calendar. - c.
 To specify the schedule end date, select a date from the End Date calendar. - d.
-To let the schedule be active all, day, click the All Day button so that it turns green., or specify specific times by continuing with the following steps. - e.
+To let the schedule be active all day, turn on the All Day toggle so that it displays green and is positioned to the right, or specify specific times by continuing with the following steps. - e.
 To specify the schedule start time, select a time from the Start Time menu. - f.
 To specify the schedule end time, select a time from End Time menu. - Monthly: The schedule works with monthly recurrence.
 The fields in the window adjust.
 You must select the day in a month that the schedule becomes active, set the start and end dates, and set the start and end times that apply during the days that the schedule is effective.
+Do the following: